jsonch/bluefielddev/examples/wire/readme.md

 `host1 <--> bf1 <--> host2`

+- host1 is a machine hosting a bluefield nic

-- bf1 is a bluefield in host1.
+- bf1 is the bluefield nic in host1

-- host2 is another machine physically connected to bf1's first data plane eth port.
+- host2 is another machine physically connected to bf1's first data plane eth port

+- our goal is for the bf1 arm core to act as a bump in the wire, processing each packet from host1 <--> host2

 ##### Step 1: